iainctduncan/papers/source/background.rst

 with modern computers (and versions of Csound) the rendering can be done in realtime, streaming audio output rather than writing to a file.
-While originally these programs were not something with which a performer could interact while the music rendered, facilities now exist in Csound for performers to interact with the programs while they play (CTN: Lazzarini 2016, 171-179).
+While originally these programs were not something with which a performer could interact while the music rendered, facilities now exist in Csound for performers to interact with the programs while they play (Lazzarini 2016, 171-179).

-In addition to Csound, some other actively developed examples from this general family of language include SuperCollider, ChucK, and Faust, each of which has a particular focus or approach to the problems of computer music (CTN: Wang 2017, 69-72; Lazzarini 2017, 41-42).
+In addition to Csound, some other actively developed examples from this general family of language include SuperCollider, ChucK, and Faust, each of which has a particular focus or approach to the problems of computer music (Wang 2017, 69-72; Lazzarini 2017, 41-42).

 A notable advantage of a using a music DSL is that many of the hard decisions that face the programmer have been made already.